Iaguilaror/mito_allignment/README.md

-## Module for making new mitocondrial alignments
+# Module for making new mitocondrial alignments

+This document explains the stages for SNAP remapping of mitochondrial regions against NC_012920.1 mitochondrial reference genome.
+Process starts from previously SNAP alignments done using whole genome Homo_sapiens_assembly38 as reference, from the broad institute bundle.
+This module can process any .bam file that has the "chrM" contig defined in the header.

 001a/ For unpaired.bam files.
 Extracting unaligned reads & reads aligned against chrM in previous alignments done using mithocondrial genome J01415.2.
 These reads are used to build fastqz files.